LiTIAN0/Thesis-Agent/README.md

 ### 3. `thesis_case_study/` (Qualitative Analysis Logs)
 This folder contains the complete, unedited execution logs for the six case studies discussed in Chapter 7 of the thesis.
 * `Case_A.md` to `Case_F.md`: These files document the initial draft, critic feedback, chairman synthesis, structural refinement, and the final routing decision for each selected task.
-They highlight system behaviors such as resource exhaustion defense, parsing artifacts, and residual hallucination.
+They highlight system behaviors such as resource exhaustion defense, parsing artifacts, and Safety Critic hallucination.

 ### 4. `raw_data/` (Evaluation Metrics)
 This directory stores raw CSV outputs generated by the experiment scripts.
 It provides full transparency into cost, latency, and routing paths.